 This means not only your recruitment process is at stake but also your brand.

-Let’s take a look at five subtle ways your online job post or application may be discouraging candidates from applying – and discuss what you can do about it.
+Let’s take a look at the subtle ways your job post or application may be discouraging candidates from applying – and discuss what you can do about it.

-When candidates go online to apply for a job you’ve posted, they need to be able to fill it out completely and submit it in 15 minutes or less.
+When candidates go to apply for a job you’ve posted, they need to be able to fill it out completely and submit it in 15 minutes or less.
+This is especially true in a job-seekers market, where they are used to “easy apply” and autofill options.
 The longer it takes to apply, the more candidates will drop out of the process.

-Instead, try collecting only the basic information that’s necessary for the first stage of consideration, such as name, contact information and resume.
+- Reduce the number of form fields in your job application.
+Try collecting only the information that’s necessary for the first stage of consideration, such as name, contact information and resume.

 Asking for too many details may exhaust candidates’ patience.
 They may even give up halfway through the job application.

-The traditional request that candidates upload a resume in PDF format is changing, too.
-Many employers now allow candidates to provide a link to their LinkedIn profile.
-That creates a faster and more seamless way to apply, especially on a smartphone.
+- You ask candidates to upload a resume in a PDF format and/or fill in employment history via longer forms (Many employers now allow candidates to provide a link to their LinkedIn profile or a Google Docs file That creates a faster and more seamless way to apply, especially on a smartphone.)

 Note that LinkedIn is designed to showcase candidates’ professional experience, education and expertise.
 It was common several years ago (and controversial) for employers to request candidates’ personal social media pages on sites like Facebook and Instagram, too.
 Now, most candidates view that type of request as intrusive, which means they’re likely to abandon the job application and look elsewhere for work.

-Do your job postings and employee applications tell candidates “what’s in it for me”?
-If not, including a clear employer brand message may boost the number of candidates who apply.
+Do your job postings and employee applications answer the question, “What’s in it for me”?
+If not, including a clear employer value proposition may boost the number of candidates who apply.

-For example, many Millennial and Generation Z candidates want flexible hours or remote working options.
+For example, most candidates require flexible hours or remote working options.
 They’re also looking for work that has meaning to them or makes a positive difference in the world.

 To appeal to these applicants, start your job posting with a brief statement of the reasons why someone would want to work for you (beyond your list of traditional employee benefits).
 For example: